Configuring Adapters#

 In your adapter repository, within the configs folder, you will find one or more subfolders–each corresponding to a different configuration context.
-Each subfolder contains a single config.yaml file that defines the configuration for that context.
+Each subfolder contains a config.yaml file that defines the adapter configuration for that context.
 Below is an example of a config.yaml file for a test configuration:

 configs/test/config.yaml#